 James is regularly instructed on behalf of the Secretary of State for Energy and Climate Change to run arguments on the correct level of success fee in NIHL cases following the decision of the High Court in Patterson v MOD EWHC 2767.

-In addition, James’ wider professional negligence practice regularly involves clams against Architects, Quantity Surveyors and Project Managers.
-James also has experience of dealing with claims against solicitors involved in the purchase and sale of development land (for example failure to advise on restrictions on development and/or listed building status).
+In addition, James’ wider professional negligence practice regularly involves claims against Architects, Quantity Surveyors and Project Managers.
+He also has experience of dealing with claims against solicitors involved in the purchase and sale of development land (eg. failure to advise on restrictions on development and/or listed building status).

-James has a growing banking and financial services practice advising and representing lenders, insurers, advisors, and consumers alike.
+James has a broad Banking & Finance practice advising and representing lenders, insurers, advisors, payment intermediaries and consumers alike.

-James has a particular interest in cases involving allegations of misrepresentation, fraud or undue influence, as well as cases giving rise to claims under the provisions of the Financial Services and Markets Act 2000, both within the context of mortgage agreements and the provision of financial services more generally.
-Many of the cases that James has dealt with involve claims under section 39 of the FSMA and/or the common law principles of agency.
+James has a particular interest in cases involving allegations of misrepresentation, fraud or undue influence, or where there is a dispute about the authority of an intermediary under section 39 of the FiSMA and/or the common law principles of agency.